FedeBrg/SokobanSolver/README.md

 ![Alt text](sulley.png?raw=true "Sullivan")

 A rather smart Sokoban Solver

+## How to run
+### Clone into IDE
+As simple as that, keep the file structure as is and you should have no problem
+### JAR
+In the executables folder theres a .jar to run the Solver, make sure there is a valid properties file named "config.properties" at the same level as the .jar.
+To execute just run:
+`java -jar SokobanSolver.jar`
 ## Cost function
 Given the characteristics of the game, there is no cost difference for the possible player actions, so we decided to deal with the problem using a Uniform Cost function g, where g(n) = 1 for every n action.
 ## Heuristics